voussoir/etiquette/README.md

 - Better bookmark url validation.
 - Create a textbox which gives autocomplete tag names.
 - Consider if the "did you commit too early" warning should actually be an exception.
+- Extension currently does not believe in the override filename.
+On one hand this is kind of good because if they override the name to have no extension, we can still provide a downloadable file with the correct extension by remembering it.
+But on the other hand it does break the illusion of override_filename.

 ### To do list: User permissions
 Here are some thoughts about the kinds of features that need to exist within the permission system.
 I don't know how I'll actually manage it just yet.
 Possibly a `permissions` table in the database with `user_id | permission` where `permission` is some reliably-formatted string.